armaber/articles/AcpiEvalSBUS/srdb.md

 0a USBXHCI!Controller_Create
 0b USBXHCI!Controller_WdfEvtDeviceAdd
 ~~~

-The USB controller FDO calls the *_DSM* method into the ACPI driver.
+In this case, the USB controller FDO calls the *_DSM* method into the ACPI driver.
-> This optional object is a control method that enables devices to provide device
-> specific control functions that are consumed by the device driver.

 The entry points of the filter driver are located in
 *_DEVICE_OBJECT->_DRIVER_OBJECT->MajorFunction*.